bancobpi/style-guide/docs/specification-rules/status-code.md

 ## bpi-should-use-well-http-status-codes

-For each verb we have a specific list of http codes that we must respect.
-Below is this list:
+For each verb we have a specific list of http codes that we must respect:

 verb        | allowed http codes            | example path
 ------------|-------------------------------|---------